-With our pocket computers these days, it’s easy to get work done anytime.
-But sometimes you need a break, and that’s when some mobile games come in handy.
+Thanks to our smartphones, it’s easy to get work done anytime.
+But sometimes you need a break, and that’s when fun mobile games come in handy.

 Most people enjoy video games in some way.
 While you may not be a hardcore gamer, there are casual games out there too.
 Games are a great way to take a rest from reality for a while.
 The only problem is that you have so many options to choose from, and premium games start to add up.